Ending bear dancing

 The suffering that dancing bears like Maya endure is unimaginable.
 Ruthlessly trained while they are still cubs, first they must be made defenseless.
 Cubs often have their teeth filed down or knocked out with a hammer – and their claws are often extracted – so as not to pose a danger to their owner.
 Maya's sensitive muzzle was pierced with a metal ring attached to a thick, coarse rope.
 For some bears, the rope is threaded directly through their skin – all without anaesthetic.
 And this is before the painful training even begins…

 One way to train a bear like Maya to ‘dance’ is to stand her on hot metal sheets.
 Shocked by the heat, she is forced to lift her paws up off the

 scorching sheets and stand upright on her hind legs.
 The only way she can attempt to relieve the searing pain is to hop from one foot to the other, jerking from side to side, in a motion that mimics dancing.
 Repeated over and over to the sound of music, once she’s learned this unnatural behavior, the hot metal sheets are no longer needed – a sharp tug on the rope is enough to force this obscene response.

-Ellie was conditioned to dance.
+Maya was conditioned to dance.
 Now, whenever she hears the sound of the drums and feels the painful tug of the rope, she knows

 it’s time to perform.